checarlos87/first-mongo/README.md

 ## Search function

 The app also provides a search box at the top for searching for Pokémon by name and displaying the results in HTML.
 This is meant to provide an alternative, non-RESTful, human-friendly way of viewing data on registered Pokémon.
+A Pokémon's search result page is also the only place where Pokémon may be deleted from the database.